-Most people, myself included, think of personal goals or ambitions for your own life: obtaining a master’s degree, losing 15 pounds, or traveling to every continent.
+Most people, myself included, think of personal goals or ambitions for their own life: obtaining a master’s degree, running a marathon, or traveling to every continent.

-Analytics goals are different.
 In this post, we’ll untangle the definition of goals and help you understand what to configure as a goal in your analytics platform.
-We’ll use Google Analytics as an example today, but you can configure similar goals in most analytics tools.
+We’ll use Google Analytics (Universal Analytics and Google Analytics 4) as an example today, but you can configure similar goals in most analytics tools.

 To tease out a proper distinction between an analytics goal and a business goal, we need to understand how it’s defined in the platform you work in.
 Google Analytics defines a goal as:

 …a completed activity, called a conversion, that contributes to the success of your business.

 Since Google Analytics primarily tracks websites and apps, the implication is that the “completed activities” they mention as goals are online activities.
 Whereas business goals can (and do) often include offline measures that are impossible for a user of your website or app to accomplish.